jkissam/actionnetwork/README.md

 A free Wordpress plugin for the [Action Network](https://actionnetwork.org) online organizing tools, developed by [Jonathan Kissam](http://jonathankissam.com/).

+__Please note that this version is not maintained, will _not_ work with Action Network's v3 embed codes, and may break even more in the future__.
 Latest version available on the [Wordpress.org plugin repository](https://wordpress.org/plugins/wp-action-network/).

 Features:
 * Create a Wordpress shortcode from any Action Network embed code.